luikore/zscan/readme.md

 See also https://bugs.ruby-lang.org/issues/7092

+## Motivation 2

+- We have many different scanning methods: `unpack`, `stfptime`... they should be able to be combined together.
+- For scan and convert, ruby's stdlib `Scanf` is slow (creates regexp array everytime called) and not possible to corporate with scanner.
+- A JIT-enabled binary scanner would be super cool (not implemented yet).

 ## Essential methods

 - `ZScan.new string, dup=false`
 - `#scan regexp_or_string`
 - `#skip regexp_or_string`
 - `#match_bytesize regexp_or_string` return length of matched bytes or `nil`.
+- `#scan_float` scan a float number which is not starting with space.
+It deals with multibyte encodings for you.
+- `#scan_int radix=nil` if radix is nil, decide base by prefix: `0x` is 16, `0` is 8, `0b` is 2, otherwise 10. `radix` should be in range `2..36`.
+- `#scan_date format_string` see also [strptime](http://rubydoc.info/stdlib/date/DateTime.strptime).
+- `#unpack format_string` scan with [unpack](http://rubydoc.info/stdlib/core/String:unpack), for binary parsing.
 - `#eos?`
 - `#string` note: return a dup.
 Don't worry the performance because it is a copy-on-write string.
 - `#rest`